HeinerEF/kirby-helpsection/README.md

 This plugin "**Helpsection**" allows users to access detailed explanations of Panel input via a special menu item in the main Panel menu in "*Kirby style*".
 Users who are logged into the Panel can access the content, which can be called up directly in the Panel using this plugin, by clicking on the *question-mark-icon* in the Panel menu on the left, which is highlighted in white in the above visible image.

-I use this plugin (in an earlier version) on all websites I developed to provide detailed input help in the Panel.

 Due to changes in Kirby version **5.0**, the previously created versions of this plugin are no longer usable.
 Therefore, I have created a new plugin version that is compatible with Kirby version 5.x and possibly higher versions.

 With this plugin, the contents of the Helpsection on multilingual websites can be translated into any desired Panel language.
 To change the **displayed language** of the Helpsection, the Panel user must change the **Panel language** to their preferred language!

 ## Installation